RMI-PACTA/r2dii.data/README.md

 #> 2 ald_demo      country_of_domicile character
 #> 3 ald_demo          emission_factor    double
 #> 4 ald_demo is_ultimate_listed_owner   logical
-#> 5 ald_demo        is_ultimate_owner   logical
+#> 5 ald_demo             name_company character
-#> 6 ald_demo             name_company character
+#> 6 ald_demo         number_of_assets   integer
 #>                                                    definition
 #> 1           Date at which asset data was pulled from database
 #> 2                         Country where company is registered
 #> 3             Company level emission factor of the technology
 #> 4               Flag if company is the listed ultimate parent
-#> 5 Flag if company is the ultimate parent in our database
+#> 5                    The name of the company owning the asset
-#> 6               The name of the company owning the asset
+#> 6 Number of assets of a given technology owned by the company
 ```